AI Integration Guide

 Recommended integration flow

 - Choose the product correctly: for programmatic staking integrations, use the Staking API.
-Do not use Public Nodes, Obol Portal, or Simple CSM docs unless your task is specifically about those products.
+Do not use Public Nodes or Simple CSM docs unless your task is specifically about those products.

 - Select the blockchain and network: call the relevant